SCOTT SIMON, Host:

 ELEANOR BEARDSLEY: At a wine fair in Paris, hundreds of vintners from Bordeaux Burgundy and all over France extol the qualities of their wines in a giant exhibition hall.
 Francois Brun(ph) is a seventh generation winemaker from Alsace.
 The elegant labels on Brun's bottle describe the great variety, give the vintage and carry the name of his chateau.
 And now, they also carry a mandatory warning - the silhouette of a pregnant woman holding a glass with the universal flash mark across her bulging belly.
 The black and white logo may be minuscule, but Brown says it clutters his labor and could hurt sales.

-Michel Craplet is a psychiatrist with the French Association of Alcoholism and Addiction, one of the groups that lobbied for the warning label.
+BEARDSLEY: Michel Craplet is a psychiatrist with the French Association of Alcoholism and Addiction, one of the groups that lobbied for the warning label.
 Craplet says the regulation met such resistance because it meant accepting that wine could be as dangerous as other alcoholic drinks.

-Outside on the sidewalk, a young couple is looking at Scala's champagne display in the window.
+BEARDSLEY: Outside on the sidewalk, a young couple is looking at Scala's champagne display in the window.
 A question about the logo amuses them.
 They're expecting their first child.

-Ms. SALVEC MONDIE(ph): (Speaking in French)
+SALVEC MONDIE: (Speaking in French)

 BEARDSLEY: I think they are right to put the logo, but we don't really need it.
 Everybody already knows not to drink if you're pregnant said Salvec Mondie.
 You can drink in occasional glass, but it should be rare.
 And most future mothers don't drink at all.

-Ms. MONDIE: (Speaking in French)
+MONDIE: (Speaking in French)

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.